GNOME/libdex/docs/terminology.md

 DexFuture *future = dex_scheduler_spawn (NULL, 0, my_fiber, state, state_free);
 ```

+# Cancellation Propagation

+Futures within your application will enevitably depend on other futures.

+If all of the futures depending on a future have been released, the dependent future will have the opportunity to cancel itself.
+This allows for cascading cancellation so that unnecessary work may be elided.

+You can use [method@Dex.Future.disown] to ensure that a future will continue to be run even if the dependent futures are released.

 # Schedulers

 Libdex requires much processing that needs to be done on the main loop of a thread.